 When should you hike a trail?
 Some hikes lead to fascinating forests, some have tremendous views and others are rich in variety.
 Share your favorite trails with other hikers and nature lovers.

-Acadia National Park is best visited between late spring and fall.
-However, there are exceptions!
-Read our complete overview for every season, the best walks (great if you only stay one day / 24h) and hikes, as well as insider tips on how to avoid the crowds during peak season.
-You may also jump directly to our '7 Must-Know Fall Color Tips'.
+We also collected the the best tips for short hikes and walks (great if you only stay one day / 24h), as well as insider tips on how to avoid the crowds during peak season.
+You may also jump directly to our 7 Must-Know Fall Color Tips or our Personal Accommodation Tips, if you'd like to save money in peaks season.
+At the end of this article: 7 Best Short Hikes and Walks in Acadia National Park

 Both months bring warmer and drier conditions.
 However, in May the trees aren't green yet and it might be too cold for water activities.
 Temperatures: Up to 51-75°F / 11-22°C in June.
 It’s pleasant weather for hiking and other outdoor activities.
 The downside is, depending on how rainy it has been before, there are biting bugs from mid-May until mid-June.
 Many facilities are open and May is still a quiet month, except for Memorial Day Weekend (end of May).
 In June it gets already busier but not as crowded as in July and August.